Elvis2280/go-gametrackerbackend/Readme.md

 - `JWT_EXPIRES` - The time in hours (Int) for JWT tokens to expire
 - `JWT_ISSUER` - The issuer of the JWT tokens

+## Installation
+- Clone the repo
+- Add the .env file to the root of the project
+- Run docker-compose build
+- Run docker-compose up

 ## Commands
-- `go run main.go` - Runs the server
+- `docker-compose up` - Runs the server port 8080
 - `swag init` - Generates swagger documentation